Seufrid/OSProject/README.md

 ```
 12. What is the available disk space mounted on /workspace. ***(1 mark)***
 ```
-Free memory is 17 GB
+Free disk space is 17 GB

 Command used:
 @Seufrid ➜ /workspaces/OSProject (main) $ df -h /workspaces